WebAssembly/spec/document/core/text/conventions.rst

 * Productions are written :math:`\T{sym} ::= T_1 \Rightarrow A_1 ~|~ \dots ~|~ T_n \Rightarrow A_n`, where each :math:`A_i` is the attribute that is synthesized for :math:`\T{sym}` in the given case, usually from attribute variables bound in :math:`T_i`.

 * Some productions are augmented by side conditions in parentheses, which restrict the applicability of the production.
 They provide a shorthand for a combinatorial expansion of the production into many separate cases.

+.. _text-syntactic:

+* A distinction is made between *lexical* and *syntactic* productions.
+For the latter, arbitrary :ref:`white space <text-space>` is allowed in any place where the grammar contains spaces.
+The productions defining :ref:`lexical syntax <text-lexical>` and the syntax of :Ref:`values <text-value>` are considered lexical, all others are syntactic.

 .. note::
    For example, the :ref:`textual grammar <text-valtype>` for :ref:`value types <syntax-valtype>` is given as follows: